Morsmalleo/AhMyth/README.md

 02. install the AhMyth payload onto the Victim Android Device using the *Payload URL Masker*, or some other means of social engineering
 03. Take Control of the Victim Android Device
 #
-A full User Manual for new users of AhMyth, can be found in the following AhMyth Wiki page.
+A full User Manual for new users of AhMyth, can be found in the following Wiki page.
 - [AhMyth Wiki: User Manual](https://github.com/Morsmalleo/AhMyth/wiki/User-Manual) ( Not Written Yet)
 #
 # Information